M2pa vs M3ua

 What is m2pa?

 The full form is the MTP2 peer adaptation layer.
-Means m2pa provides services to the MTP3 layer of SS7.
+This means m2pa provides services to the MTP3 layer of SS7.
 But it is a little different from other adaptation layers.
 It is for peer adaptation, while other Sigtran layers (e.g m3ua, SUA, etc) are for user adaptation.
-What peer mean?
+What does peer mean?
 For m2pa both the peer have the same functionality, While in user adaptation, one peer is an SG.
 M2pa provides the functionality to the MTP3 layer as MTP2 does.
 The only difference is that MTP2 uses TDM links while m2pa uses SCTP/IP protocols.
 Primitives between MTP3 and m2pa are the same as between MTP2 and MTP3.

 M2PA vs M3UA :